billkellett/databricks-kafka-demo/README-Kafka-demo.txt

 --- ICMP (ping)
 --- SSH (port 22)
 --- Kafka communication (port 9092)
---- Zookeeper communication (port 2181)
 --- Public IP address.
-NOTE: it is highly recommended to use a static IP address, because reconfiguration for a new IP address on each run is cumbersome.
+NOTE: it is highly recommended to use a static IP address, because reconfiguration of the demo for a new IP address on each run is annoying.

 II.
 One-time installation steps